ari/gradle-release-plugin/README.md

 1. # gradle test
 2. Make sure all changes are committed
-2. # gradle uploadArchives
+3. # gradle release -PreleaseVersion=x.x.x uploadArchives
-3. Test the staged archives
-3. Go to https://oss.sonatype.org and log in.
+4. Go to https://oss.sonatype.org and log in.
 Choose 'staging repositories'
-4. Find the repository which starts com.ish... and "close" and then "release"
+5. Find the repository which starts aucomish- and "close"
+6. Test the staged archives by clicking on the link and downloading the jars
+7. Press the "release" button